Contents

 About this guide

-This software quick start user guide provides information about how to perform the basic configuration and operate the TVU RPS One encoder.
+This software quick start user guide provides information about performing the basic configuration and operating the TVU RPS One encoder.

 Turning on the RPS One